Definition of a Clean and Safe Condition as Required to Contract for Monthly Property Management

 The Broker defines “Clean and Safe” condition as including but not limited to:

-- Carpets must be professionally cleaned using the hot water extraction method.
-Carpets must be in good condition free of stains, worn spots, cuts, wrinkles, seam separations, etc.
+- Carpets must be in good condition free of stains, worn spots, cuts, wrinkles, seam separations, etc.

 - Dryer Vents must be professionally cleaned.